 Points are earned in Chase’s Ultimate Rewards program, and you can redeem them in several ways.
 First, you can get one cent in value per point when you redeem them for cash back, gift cards or merchandise.
 But you should never do that, because you can get 1.5 cents in value per point redeemed for travel reservations made through the Chase Ultimate Rewards travel center, including air, hotel, rental car and cruises.

 And, better yet, you can get even more value when you convert your rewards to frequent flyer miles with nine available airline or four available hotel programs.
-When you redeem these miles for expensive last minute flights, seats in business or first class or pricey hotel stays, your points can sometimes be worth several cents each.
+When you redeem these miles for expensive last-minute flights, seats in business or first class or pricey hotel stays, your points can sometimes be worth several cents each.

 A key Chase Sapphire Reserve benefit is the Priority Pass Select airport lounge membership, which includes unlimited visits for you and up to three other people in your party.

 You also get a $300 annual statement credit toward any travel expenses and a $100 credit towards the application fee for TSA PreCheck or Global Entry, which includes PreCheck.
-Finally, this card comes numerous travel insurance and purchase protection policies.
+Finally, this card comes with numerous travel insurance and purchase protection policies.

 Let’s do the math